cloudfoundry-community/autosleep/doc/acceptance.md

 #Acceptance test
 How to run the acceptance tests.

+Acceptance tests are currently using [robotframework](http://robotframework.org).
+See http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html for an introduction and background

 ## Preconditions

 ### What you need on your computer to run the test